Shashanksnraj/ReleaseGates/readme.md

 1. **Microsoft Azure Account:** You will need a valid and active azure account for the lab

-1. You will need a **Visual Studio Team Services Account**.
-If you do not have one, you can sign up for free [here](https://www.visualstudio.com/team-services/)

 ## Setting up Target Environment